Karibu Sana, a very warm welcome to the Outpost lodge, your home away from home

 The main house belonged to the renowned conservationist Bernhard Grzimek, one of the key founders of the Serengeti national park and Director of the Frankfurt Zoological Society (1945 to 1974).

-Steve and Cathy Attwell brought the house from the Grzimek family and have retained strong links with the Frankfurt Zoological Society.
+Steve and Cathy Attwell bought the house from the Grzimek family and have retained strong links with the Frankfurt Zoological Society.
 The Outpost has been the home away from home for many researchers and conservationists from the Society over the years.

 We provide local handmade soap, shower gel and shampoo in the rooms, all organic and made with natural essential oils like citronella and lemon

 We use energy saver lights as much as we can, although these are sometimes difficult to get in Tanzania.

 We carefully care for our grounds and take care of the trees, which support many bird species, including large Silvery Cheeked Hornbills and Galagos (Bush Babies).
 You might also see hedgehogs scurrying around the foliage at night and chameleons slowly moving through the garden during the day.

 We offer a warm, and safe atmosphere for all those who pass through our gates and are proud to have been one of Arusha’s first hotels to be completely accessible to guests with physical disabilities.

 Many of the staff you’ll meet at the Outpost have worked here for a number of years

 Including Jeremiah, the Head Gardener, who has tended the gardens on the property for over 30 years.
 Mikdad Omari, the Outpost manager, has worked here for over 20 years.

 The employees at the Outpost are one of the best things about the place and we try to look after them as much as we can.
 We genuinely care for every staff member and have always supported them and their families.